 These are so teeny you can pack a lot in without taking up space.

-There’s no need to get an all-singing, all-dancing mat to change their diaper.
+There’s no need to get an all-singing, all-dancing mat to change their nappy.
 Just a thin, easy-to-pack one will work fine.

 A bottle or two of formula, if using, or a cover for breastfeeding (again, if using).